x42/fil4.lv2/README.md

 The high/low-shelf filters are standard 2nd order biquad/IIR filters.
 The shelf filter control values are low-pass filtered at around 65Hz.

+The DC-offset filter has a fixed roll-off of -12dB/oct with -6dB at 20Hz.